GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 - **Customer Involvement:** Waterfall has less frequent customer involvement; Agile involves customers continuously for feedback.
 - **Risk Management:** Waterfall might encounter risks at later stages due to its sequential nature; Agile mitigates risks early through regular sprints and reviews.

+### 5. Describe the roles and responsibilities of key software engineering team members.

+Software Developer – Codes and implements features based on project requirements.

+Quality Assurance (QA) Engineer – Tests the software for bugs and ensures quality standards.

+Project Manager – Oversees project execution, ensures deadlines are met, and communicates with stakeholders.